 My best bet to get out of the house is to bum a ride.

-If I wanted to get into town without a week’s notice, I had to bum a ride from one of my parents and that seemed humiliating to me.
+If I wanted to get into town without a week’s notice, I had to bum a ride from one of my parents and that is humiliating to me.

-My parents did not mind and they were accommodating, but I was a grown adult (and I still am) and having to have my “Mommy or Daddy” drive me somewhere was a blow to my self-esteem.
+My parents were accommodating, but I was a grown adult and having to have my “Mommy or Daddy” drive me somewhere was a blow to my self-esteem.

 Being independent is important to the disabled